danslinky/danslinky.co.uk/docs/index.md

 I'm known as <mark><large>Slinky</large></mark>, a mix of <mark style=color:white;background-color:black><small>Eeyore</small></mark>  and a dash of <mark style=color:red;background-color:white>T̨͈͗̌ͥḣ̖̻͛̓ā̤̓̍͘ṇ̤͛̒̍o̯̱̊͊͢s̠҉͍͊ͅ''</mark> snap.
 While my hardware may be considered legacy, it's ripe for upgrades to meet evolving demands.
 Whether navigating the digital realm on my trusty iPad Pro or exploring the possibilities of [Asahi Fedora](https://asahilinux.org/) on my MacBook Pro, I embrace technology with gusto.

 One of my cherished reads is [jPod](jpod.md), reflecting my eclectic taste.
-Join me on my journey via [GitHub](https://github.com/danslinky), where I document my job hunt under [@danslinky](https://github.com/danslinky)'s Job Hunt.
+Join me on my journey via [GitHub](github.md){ data-preview }, where I document my job hunt under [@danslinky](https://github.com/danslinky)'s Job Hunt.
 Feel free to engage, comment, or spark discussions - it's all about the collective journey forward.

 <h2>𝒲𝒶𝓇𝓂 𝑅𝑒𝑔𝒶𝓇𝒹𝓈</h2>
 <h1>𝒦𝓁𝒶𝓊𝓈 𝐻𝑒𝓇𝑔𝑒𝓇𝓈𝒽𝑒𝒾𝓂𝑒𝓇</h1>